aws-samples/building-frog-junction-technical-guide/README.md

 # Bulding Frog Junction - Technical Guide Project

-This project accompanies the technical guide [Building Frog Junction]<LINK TBD>.
+This project accompanies the technical guide **Building Frog Junction** found on the [AWS GameTech home page](https://aws.amazon.com/gametech/).
 It contains all the source code and assets needed to build the Unity client.
 It also contains full source code listings for AWS resources that appear in the book.

 ## Requirements

-The [Building Frog Junction]<LINK TBD> contains all instructions to build the game and developed the AWS resources needed to run.
+The Building Frog Junction guide contains all instructions to build the game and developed the AWS resources needed to run.

 You will need
 - An active AWS account with administrator access